iZ86/DIT2123OOM/README.md

 ### Instance Variables

-private JFrame GUI - The JFrame of the GUI.
+private JFrame GUI - The JFrame of the GUI, creates a window for the program.

 private JPanel GUIViewPanel - The GUI view panel that will occupy the JFrame, it uses a CardLayout to switch to other view panels.